The GDPR (General Data Protection Regulation) outlines six conditions under which organisations can process personal data.

 In this case, the organisation is entitled to hold on to personal details under the legitimate interest condition.

 The data subject gave the organisation their data and there is little risk of it being misused.
 Additionally, keeping it is beneficial for both the applicant and the organisation.

 Is legitimate interest appropriate for marketing purposes?

-One of the most common questions related to legitimate interest is whether it can be used for marketing purposes.
+One of the most common questions related to legitimate interest is whether it can be used for direct marketing.

-Marketing is one of the biggest reasons that organisations collect personal data, and besides consent – which has got a lot trickier to obtain and maintain under the GDPR – there are few options for storing personal data for marketing purposes.
+This is one of the biggest reasons that organisations collect personal data.
+Many are eager to use it, because apart from consent – which has got a lot trickier to obtain and maintain under the GDPR – there are few options for storing personal data for marketing purposes.

 As such, many businesses are pinning their hopes on legitimate interest.
 But are they justified?
 The answer, as with so many things related to the GDPR, is that it depends on the circumstances.

-Article 47 of the Regulation states that “direct marketing purposes may be regarded as carried out for legitimate interest” – but may is the operative word.
+Recital 47 of the Regulation states that “direct marketing purposes may be regarded as carried out for legitimate interest” – but ‘may’ is the operative word.